nedflowers/final_project/README.md

 Linear Regression(Old Version)
 [AWSMachineLearningv2done.ipynb](https://github.com/nedflowers/final_project/blob/main/forth_segment_final/AWSMachineLearningv2done.ipynb)

 The Linear Regression results are not very usefull.
-After conuslting with Niño Yosinao, and Shan Jiang, we were made aware that using a Bin for the Sales amount, and using a Random Forest Classifier should be a better Model to get better accuracy scores.
-Using a Random Forest Classifier would also allow us to create a confusion matrix, right now I dont believe the Linear Regression results would facilitate creating one.
+After conuslting with Niño Yosinao, and Shan Jiang, we were made aware that using a Bin for the Sales amount, and using a Random Forest Classifier, would help us improve the accuracy.
+Using a Random Forest Classifier would also allow us to create a confusion matrix, a Linear Regression Model doesn't facilitate creating one.

 Random Forest Classifier
 [AWSMLv3RandomForestClassifier.ipynb](https://github.com/nedflowers/final_project/blob/main/forth_segment_final/AWSMLv3RandomForestClassifier.ipynb)